denten/denten.github.io/_includes/CV/04-publications.md

 **Book Projects**:

 1. "Plain Text: The Poetics of Human-Computer Interaction."
-Foundational ideas in literary theory and media studies as embodied in contemporary computation.
-Manuscript in progress.
+Literary theory in the age of computation.
+Manuscript under review.
-1. "Literature and the Digtial Humanities."
+1. "Literature and the Digital Humanities."
 Theory and practice.
-Manuscript in progress by invitation to "Literature in Contmporary Thought" series published by Routledge.
+Manuscript in progress by invitation to "Literature in Contemporary Thought" series published by Routledge.
 Ed.
 Ursula K. Heise & Guillermina De Ferrari.
-1. "Algorithmic Imagination."
+1. "Algorithmic
+Imagination."
 A critical history of combinatorial thought.
 Manuscript planned for spring, 2016.

 **Peer Reviewed Journals**: